alpsteam/autonomous-labs/lab-2/lab-2.md

 - Managebility is simplified
 - It is much easier to secure the system by securing the data management layer
 - Patching is simplified.
 All database containers can be kept at a similar patch level and patches can be applied in batches
-- Back-up strategies and high availability can be handled at the data management layer
+- Back-up strategies and high availability can be handled at the persistance layer

-### Oracle Autonomous Database
+### Oracle Autonomous Database as a data management layer for microservices

 These advantages are amplified when using a managed database cloud service.

-Oracle Autonomous Database Cloud Service is the `ideal data management platform to support a microservice-based architecture` in the cloud for these reasons:
+Oracle Autonomous Database Cloud Service is an **ideal data management platform to support a microservice-based architecture** in the cloud for these reasons:

 - A database can be provisioned manually or per infrastructure automation (API, Terraform, CLI, etc) in minutes
 - The database is designed to secure itself by default.
 It is serverless and offers no OS or root access for users.